Vonage-Community/sample-voice-nodejs-branded_calling/README.md

 vcr debug
 ```

-The terminal will give you a debug URL which you can use while you are interating over your code.
+The terminal will give you a debug URL which you can use while you are iterating over your code.
 Once you are ready to deploy, run this command:

+> Note: This template uses a basic authentication implementation for simplicity.
+But if you are deploying in a production environment you should implement a more robust authentication method, such as [OAuth 2.0](https://oauth.net/2/) or [JSON Web Tokens (JWT)](https://jwt.io/introduction/).

 ```
 vcr deploy